wearebase/web-images/README.md

 * Add the JS file(s) to your page.

 ## Enabling background-size.
+Background-size is now disabled by default.
+To use this, drop the `background-size.min.htc` file to your webroot.

+You'll also need to add CSS rules to your background images in your own code to use it.

-* Move the `background-size.min.htc` file to your webroot.
-A reference to a htc file *must* be absolute, so it is easiest to drop it in the web root directory.
+A reference to a htc file *must* be absolute.

 ## LazyLoading
 * Activate bLazy with `var bLazy = new Blazy();` on your page.
 Trigger it inside `$(window).load()` for the best results.